Will A 2000-Watt Generator Run A Skill Saw?

 To determine your power requirements or how much electric energy you’ll need for the saw’s starting wattage, you must first determine the saw’s power requirement.

 The minimum starting power required to operate your skill saw is 10 amps.
+A 2000-watt generator provides 11.5 amps when used.

-Consequently, if your saw can operate on less than 11.5 amps, a 2000-watt generator can easily provide the running watts necessary for operating several power tools and vital appliances.
+If your saw can operate on less than 11.5 amps, a 2000-watt generator can easily provide the running watts necessary for operating several power tools and vital appliances.

 What Can You Run By A 2000 Watt Generator?